Emily-RoseSteyn/measuring-quality-of-life-gauteng/README.md

 to [add a remote](https://dvc.org/doc/command-reference/remote/add).

 **DVC Studio**

-In order to track experiments, DVC Studio is used.
+In order to track experiments, DVC Studio can be used.
 To set this up, one can run `dvc studio login --no-open` and follow the instructions.
+The code in train and evaluation steps uses Live to track and save metrics and plots.
+This is synced with DVC Studio if enabled.

 ## Pipeline